FAQ Retirement Living

 Absolutely – friends and family are welcome to enjoy short stays with you.
 In specific situations, extended stays may be considered at the discretion of the Village Manager.

-Speak to our friendly retirement sales staff about our homes for sale
+Speak to our friendly staff about our available homes

 Fall in love with a KeyInvest home today

-Call Us Today on 1300 658 904 or Complete the form below and one of our friendly staff will contact you asap.
+Call on 0429 847 711 or complete the form below and our friendly staff will contact you

 My decision to move happened very suddenly 3 years ago when my husband had to go into care.
 I had never lived on my own, so was a bit apprehensive.
 I am very happy that we found Wimmera Lodge, as it is everything I hoped for.
 We have a very friendly group of residents, and together have quite a good social life (if we wish).
 I feel very safe and have never had any reason to be nervous.
 We are only 5 minutes from the CBD, and have a town bus stop a short walk away for anyone who does not drive.
 It is a very quiet area in a nice new neighborhood.
 My home is very cosy and comfortable and I would recommend the life-style to anyone.